 Capitalised development has a finite life and is amortised on a straight-line basis.
-Capitised development relating to Core Booking Systems is amortised over 15 years, while capitalised development relating to Ancilliary Systems is amortised over a period of 5 to 10 years (refer to note 4 (ii) for further information).
+Capitalised development relating to Core Booking Systems is amortised over 15 years, while capitalised development relating to Ancilliary Systems is amortised over a period of 5 to 10 years (refer to note 4 (ii) for further information).

 Trademarks have been acquired through the acquisition of the Zuji group of entities and are carried at cost less accumulated impairment losses.
-These intangible assets have been determined to have indefinite useful lives.
+These intangible assets have been determined to have indefinite useful lives as there is no expiry and no foreseeable limit on the period of time over which these assets are expected to contribute to the cashflows of the Consolidated Entity.
 For impairment purposes the trademarks are tested at an overall cash generating unit level.